tbruyelle/yousign/README.md

-# YouSign API client written in Go
+# Yousign API client written in Go

 This library doesn't cover all the API, so contributions are welcome.